-If you want to share your experience playing VR games on the Quest 2 wirelessly, comment down below at the bottom of this guide.
+If you want to share your experience playing VR games on the Meta Quest wirelessly, comment below at the bottom of this guide.

 What is Oculus Air Link?

-Once connected, you can play any PC VR game from the Oculus or Steam VR store on your Quest 2.
-This gives you access to all of the best PC VR games as long as you have a gaming PC that can play them.
+Once connected, you can play any PC VR game from the Oculus or Steam VR store on your Meta Quest.
+This gives you access to all of the best PC VR games as long as you have a gaming PC to play them.

-The following hardware and software requirements are needed in order to use wireless VR smoothly:
+The following hardware and software requirements are needed to use wireless VR smoothly:

 - Oculus Link software setup on your PC

-- v28 Oculus software installed on your PC AND your headset
+- Meta software installed on your PC AND your headset

 - A VR-Ready Gaming PC – Or, build your own PC.
 Click here to check if your current PC is compatible.